-Where is Kim Jong Un's wife, Ri Sol Ju?
+Ri Sol Ju: The woman married to Kim Jong Un

 In the past, Ri has disappeared from public view for extended periods, which are believed to have been during her pregnancies.

-If Ri joins her husband for dinner at the DMZ, it will not be her first time accompanying her husband on a trip outside of North Korea.
-Last month, she and Kim traveled to Beijing aboard a heavily armored train traditionally used by North Korea's leaders when traveling outside the country.
+Ri's dinner with her husband at the DMZ was not her first time accompanying him on a trip outside of North Korea.
+In March, she and Kim traveled to Beijing aboard a heavily armored train traditionally used by North Korea's leaders when traveling outside the country.

-The state visit, during which the North Korean first couple dined with Chinese President Xi Jinping and his wife Peng Liyuan, was Kim's first official summit with a foreign leader, ahead of today's meeting with South Korean President Moon Jae-in and the planned meeting with US President Donald Trump.
+The state visit, during which the North Korean first couple dined with Chinese President Xi Jinping and his wife Peng Liyuan, was Kim's first official summit with a foreign leader.